SDXorg/pysd/docs/command_line_usage.rst

 .. code-block:: text

-    python -m pysd Teacup.mdl foo=5
+    python -m pysd Teacup.mdl 'Room Temperature'=5

-this will set *foo* variable to the constant value 5.
+this will set *Room Temperature* variable to the constant value 5.
 A series can be also passed to change a value of a value to a time dependent series or the interpolation values of a lookup variable two lists of the same length must be given: